1220812/LAPR2/docs/sprintD/us008/01.requirements-engineering/Readme.md

 > **Question:** Does the request once its declined by the agent be deleted from the request list?
 >
-> **Answer:** The announce request should not be shown again to the agent.
+> **Answer:** The announcement request should not be shown again to the agent.
 We never delete information from our system.

+20th May

 > **Question:** Besides the creation of a message justifiyng the rejection should a message or an email be sent to the client.
 >